Parralogic/Bash-Scripts/bouncer/5GHz/READme.txt

 UPDATE!
+11/06/2020
+After inputing your router info, bouncer5GHz will create a "mybssid and mychannel" files so next time you run the script it will not ask you to obtain the info via launching an xterm session with airodump-ng. ##just delete the files "mybssid/mychannel" to get that prompt back## Bouncer5Ghz will detect that your wifi card is in monitor mode and will bypass un-needed info input/..and just some minor changes! ;)

+UPDATE!
 11/05/2020
 tested working under archbang linux 0111, thanx to MrGreen!. bouncer5GHz will deauth all unknown 5GHz clients connected to your